-In addition to his academic scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The Nation, Foreign Policy, The Guardian, The National, Mideast Monitor, World Politics Review, Bidoun, and Transition, and is regularly quoted in media outlets such as The New York Times, The Washington Post, BBC World Service, The Financial Times, The Los Angeles Times, National Public Radio, The Christian Science Monitor, Slate, and Al-Jazeera International.
+In addition to his academic scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The New Yorker, The Nation, Foreign Policy, and The Guardian.

 Become a fan on Facebook to meet other readers, follow me on Twitter, and subscribe to the RSS feed here.
 For media inquiries, please provide an email address and/or a telephone number via the contact page.

 “Translating ‘Frozen’ into Arabic,” The New Yorker (online, May 30, 2014)

 “Stasis Shift,” Guernica Magazine (April 1, 2014): An interview with Jadaliyya co-founder Bassam Haddad.

 “Lebanon’s War in Syria,” The New Yorker (online, Feb.
 21, 2014): On the tortuous formation of a government.

 “Letter from Lebanon: A Bookshop Burns,” The New Yorker (online, Jan.
 16, 2014): On the burning of an antiquarian bookshop in northern Lebanon.